bottlerocket-os/bottlerocket/README.md

 Please see our [contributor's guide](CONTRIBUTING.md).

 We use GitHub issues to track other bug reports and feature requests.
+You can look at [existing issues](https://github.com/bottlerocket-os/bottlerocket/issues) to see whether your concern is already known.

-You can select from a few templates and get some guidance on the type of information that would be most helpful.
+If not, you can select from a few templates and get some guidance on the type of information that would be most helpful.
 [Contact us with a new issue here.](https://github.com/bottlerocket-os/bottlerocket/issues/new/choose)

 We don't have other communication channels set up quite yet, but don't worry about making an issue!